solo-io/solo-kit/README.md

 ### Testing
 To generate tests set `SkipGeneratedTests` to false in the `generate.go` file.
 This will use the test templates to generate the code for the tests.
-Such as files like `pkg/code-generator/codegen/templates/snapshot_emitter_test_template.go`
+This will allow generation of templates such as `pkg/code-generator/codegen/templates/snapshot_emitter_test_template.go`

 ### Description:
 - Define your declarative API in `.proto` files